bbbdragon/python-pype-lang/README.md

 ## For Loops

+I am deprecating this feature soon, may be a good idea to stop using it, since I almost never do.

 `[([<fArg1|iterable1|int1>],[<fArg2|iterable2|int2>],+),<fArg3|expression3>?]`

 This simulates a loop over a Cartesian product specified by `([<fArg1|iterable1|int1>],[<fArg2|iterable2|int2>],+)`.  `<fArg1|iterable1|int1>` must be an expression for an iterable or an integer, or an fArg that evaluates to an expression for an iterable or an integerThis also applies to `<fArg2|iterable2|int2>`.
 If this expression is an integer, we take it as a numeric range, converting it into an iterable.
 Each such expression is included in the Cartesian product.